rockstor/rockstor-doc/services.rst

 Service management including configuration, turning on or off, can be done via the System tab of the web-ui.

-On the webu-ui, click on *System* tab to go to the *System* view.
+In the web-ui, click on *System* tab to go to the *System* view.
 This also serves as the *Services* view, which is selected by default in the left sidebar.
 All services and their current state are displayed.